jimypbr/clj-snake/README.md

 An implementation of the game *snake* written in Clojure with a GUI written in [Seesaw](https://github.com/daveray/seesaw).
 Based on the snake example given in [Programming Clojure](https://pragprog.com/book/shcloj2/programming-clojure), but with some improvements and using Seesaw for the GUI instead of Swing.

+I couldn't find many game examples using Seesaw on the web so I put this up as a demo that some clojure beginners may find instructive.

 ## Usage

     $ lein compile